 How to Create Variations for Multiple Ebay Items

-Stop wasting money on an eBay store
+Stop Wasting Money on an eBay Store

-By creating variation listings you will be able to showcase hundreds of similar items in a single auction listing.
+If you have a large inventory of similar items but don't want to pay those ridiculous eBay fees for a premium or anchor storefront, creating a variation listing is something you must learn how to do.
+By creating variation listings, you will be able to showcase hundreds of similar items in a single auction listing.
 If you only have 25 similar items, that is still okay.
 You will still essentially get 25 listings for the price of one.

-What is a Variation Listing?
+What Is a Variation Listing?

 Variation listings allow you to bulk similar items into one singular listing.
-The eBay rule for variations is somewhat vague and can be manipulated to suit your auction listing needs.
-This format is often used for clothing with different colors, patterns or sizes, but a loophole allows you to list other items by simply categorizing them into brand names, series, or titles.
+The eBay rule for variations is somewhat vague and can be manipulated to suit your auction-listing needs.
+This format is often used for clothing with different colors, patterns, or sizes, but a loophole allows you to list other items by simply categorizing them into brand names, series, or titles.

 Do's and Don'ts